All Episodes

 The president came out today, and we're going to extend unemployment benefits.

-He officially used the recession word, big job losses unexpected.
+He officially used the recession word, big job losses, unexpected.

-They said, why why are these unexpected?
+They said, why are these unexpected?

 Obama told us.

-Obama told us uh not long ago we're going to lose millions of jobs before we create millions more or save millions more, what have you.
+Obama told us not long ago we're going to lose millions of jobs before we create millions more or save millions more, what have you.

 I do.